-MCAS Yuma is a desert town with plenty of sunshine (4,055 hours of sun per year of 4,456 possible).
-Average temperatures range from a low of 41 degrees to a high of 128.
-Since Yuma has ideal weather, snow birds like to visit from October through March to enjoy the sunshine.
-Snow birds are retirees who live up north and want to fly south for warmer weather during the winter months.
-During this timeframe, our population doubles and traffic is slow moving.
-Population of Yuma County (year-round) is 94,361 with an additional 91,000 snow bird population in the winter months.
-During the year, starting in March, Yuma can be over 120 degrees and July through September can heat up when the humidity increases during monsoon season.
+MCAS Yuma is located in a desert town with plenty of sunshine.
+Average temperatures range from a low of 41 degrees to highs in the 120s.
+Since Yuma has ideal weather during the fall, winter, and spring months, Winter Visitors like to visit from October through April to enjoy the sunshine.
+Winter Visitors are retirees who live up north and travel south for warmer weather during the winter months.
+During this timeframe our population doubles and traffic is slow moving.
+Population of Yuma County (year-round) is 95,000 with an additional 91,000 Winter Visitor population in the winter months.
+During the year starting in March, the temperatures start to increase and can be over 120 degrees during the summer months.
+July through September can heat up when the humidity increases during monsoon season.

 Two domestic pets are allowed per household on base.
 Animals must be registered with the Station Veterinarian and PMO and must be under control of their owner at all times.
-Call 928-269-2888, Pet Registration, located in Bldg.
-952.
+Call 928-269-6303 PMO for more information on pet registration.

-All firearms must be registered at the Pass and ID Office within three days of arriving at MCAS Yuma.
+All firearms must be registered with PMO within 24 hours of arriving at MCAS Yuma.

 Cell phones cannot be used while driving on base; only hands free devices may be used.